 Timeliness

 To prevent the mold problem from becoming worse, you’ll want to get the funds quickly.
-Find out how long a lender’s approval process is—some offer approval in hours, others take days.
-Also check how long it will take for you to get the money after approval.
+Find out how long a lender’s approval process is — some offer approval in hours, others take days.
+Also, check how long it will take for you to get the money after approval.

 Payment Options

 Your monthly payment is calculated on the amount you borrowed, the interest rate you’re being charged, and the length of the loan, which is typically between one and seven years.
 Compare options from different lenders for the best terms.
-Sometimes a lender will allow you to make extra payments, which would let you to pay your loan off early so you owe less interest over the life of the loan.
+Sometimes a lender will allow you to make extra payments, which would let you pay your loan off early so you owe less interest over the life of the loan.

 Maximum Loan Amount